 Barbour’s eyewear collection is a testament to the founding principles of quality, attention to detail, fitness for purpose and durability established by John Barbour more than 100 years ago.

 Joules is inspired by colour, prints, the countryside and British eccentricity!
-Known for their quirky prints and the way that they have transformed wet weather with their beautiful printed wellies.
+The brand is known for its quirky prints and the way that it has transformed wet weather with beautiful printed wellies.

 The name is no coincidence.
 It triggers the imagination and dreams, especially of the younger generations, and offers a whole new outlook, across the ocean and against the tide.
 The name evokes the American “on the road” lifestyle, but also the strong urban spirit of the city of all cities: New York.

-This work spurred Gunnar to design his own frames and so, Reykjavik Eyes was born.
+This work spurred Gunnar to design his own frames.
+Thus, Reykjavik Eyes was born.

 Each of the sleek models comes in three colours that combine a sophisticated palette with hints of vibrant hues, all inspired by the landscape of Iceland.

 Flashes of striking titanium paired with rich tones of Mazzucchelli acetate make for a bold and confident collection.

 With ECO®, we bring sustainability and social responsibility full circle – from the materials we use in our frames to the trees we plant that clean the air and enable farmers to support their communities.
 We have planted over 1.5 million trees so far!